DJSAMSAM/samscorner/content/posts/Hello World.md

 date: 2024-05-20T21:40:26+02:00
 ---

-# Look mom, I´m on the Internet! #

 It´s about time this page gets launched.
 It´s been in the back of my head for a long time.
 Ever since I started watching this slightly alt-right feeling